Deal with Rejection When the Job you Interviewed for was Awarded to Another Candidate

 Attitude When Not Hired In The Job

-- 3You should be patient.In applying for work, not all the applicants are hired there are applicants who was rejected due to some insufficiency of requirements.
-There are many ways on how to become productive, you just need to learn and to have more skills for you to achieve your goal.Advertisement
+- 3In applying for work, not all the applicants are hired there are applicants who was rejected due to some insufficiency of requirements.
+There are many ways on how to become productive, you just need to learn and to have more skills for you to achieve your goal.You should be patient.Advertisement

 Tips Tricks & Warnings